Immanuel the Roman

-Immanuel ben Solomon ben Jekuthiel of Rome (Immanuel of Rome, Immanuel Romano, Manoello Giudeo) (1261 in Rome – ca. 1335 in Fermo, Italy) was a Jewish poet and author who lived in present-day Italy and composed works in Hebrew and Italian.
+Immanuel ben Solomon ben Jekuthiel of Rome (Immanuel of Rome, Immanuel Romano, Manoello Giudeo) (1261 in Rome – 1332 in Fermo, Italy) was a Jewish poet and writer who lived in the Papal States and composed works in Hebrew and Italian.
 Immanuel’s most well-known work is his Hebrew-language maqama collection, the Mahberot Immanuel.

 Biography

 Immanuel was born in Rome in 1261 to the Zifroni family.
 His cousin, Judah ben Moses Romano, was an author and translator employed by the King of Naples, Robert of Anjou.
 Immanuel served as the head of correspondence for Rome’s Jewish community and likely occupied another prominent position during his lifetime.

 He left Rome in 1321, perhaps in response to a papal edict of that year which ordered the expulsion of Jews from Rome.
 After this, he travelled around Italy, possibly residing in Gubbio.
 Immanuel likely died around 1335.

 Works

 Immanuel wrote in both in Hebrew and Italian.
 He is the only Jewish author from this time with surviving Italian-language works.
 Apart from the Mahberot Immanuel, his most-known composition, he authored biblical commentaries, a work of Hermeneutics, a treatise on the esoteric aspects of the Hebrew alphabet (not extant), and five poems in Italian.
 He is the first poet to author a sonnet in a language other than Italian.